joseamtalavera/beworking_app/client/README.md

 ## Conclusion

 This project aims to provide a comprehensive solution for booking coworking spaces, with a strong emphasis on security, user experience, and efficient data management.
-Contributions and feedback are welcome to enhance its functionality and security posture.
+Contributions and feedback are welcome to enhance its functionality and security posture